colinsurprenant/redstorm/README.md

   $ redstorm bundle [BUNDLER_GROUP]
   ```

 Basically, the `redstorm bundle` command copy the gems specified in the Gemfile (in a specific group if specified) into the `target/gems` directory.
-In order for the topology to run in a Storm cluster, the fully *installed* gems must be packaged and self-contained into a single JAR file. **Note** you should **NOT** `require 'bundler/setup'` in the topology.
+In order for the topology to run in a Storm cluster, the fully *installed* gems must be packaged and self-contained into a single jar file. **Note** you should **NOT** `require 'bundler/setup'` in the topology.

-This has an important consequence: the gems will not be *installed* on the cluster target machines, they are already *installed* in the JAR file.
-This could possibly lead to problems if the machine used to *install* the gems is of a different architecture than the cluster target machines **and** some of these gems have *native* C/FFI extensions.
+This has an important consequence: the gems will not be *installed* on the cluster target machines, they are already *installed* in the jar file.
+This **could lead to problems** if the machine used to *install* the gems is of a different architecture than the cluster target machines **and** some of these gems have **C or FFI** extensions.

 ### Run in local mode